mik3hall/Election-2016/election2016.md

 ## 4  St. Lucie      9667     -3436
 ```

 The vote swings for the four flipped counties account for only a portion of the Republican margin of victory.
 The rest has to be other counties where the Republican vote outperformed or the Democrat vote underperformed.
-It may not be state wide but it does have to involve more than the flipped counties.
+It may not be statewide but it does have to involve more than the flipped counties.

-Consider the average party results for the 2012 and 2016 elections for state wide.
+Consider the average party results for the 2012 and 2016 elections for statewide.

 ```